-Chinese Karl Marx statue divides Germans
+Chinese Marx statue adds to German angst

-Karl Marx statue from China divides Germans on anniversary
+Karl Marx statue from China adds to German angst

-A Chinese gift of a statue of Karl Marx is dividing Germans, as his home town of Trier prepares to unveil it 200 years after his birth.
+With Germany unsure about how to mark 200 years since Karl Marx was born, a giant bronze statue of the philosopher given by China to the town of his birth is adding to the unease.

+The small town of Trier near Luxembourg in western Germany eventually decided to accept the 4.5m (15ft) statue created by China's most famous sculptor - but only after years of wrangling over whether taking it would appear to condone rights abuses in China.
-Marx co-wrote the Communist Manifesto, which said that all human history had been based on class struggle.

-His work remains controversial in Europe but is presented by China as central to its way of governing.
+Marx co-wrote the Communist Manifesto, which said that all of human history had been based on class struggle.
+China's capitalist government presents his work as central to its way of governing.

-Local officials have appealed for calm as rival groups prepare for rallies in Trier on Saturday.

-They include anti-communist and anti-capitalist demonstrations as well as a vigil in solidarity with China's banned Falun Gong movement, DPA news agency reports.
+But Marx also remains a controversial figure among Germans, many of whom lived under the Soviet Union's communist government his work inspired.

+The statue was unveiled at about midday local time (11:00 GMT) on Saturday.
+The commemorations have attracted rival groups of protesters and local officials have appealed for calm.

-"If you want to criticise Marx, you are welcome to do so, but not with violence or destructive rage," Trier spokesman Michael Schmitz told DPA.
+"If you want to criticise Marx, you are welcome to do so, but not with violence or destructive rage," Trier spokesman Michael Schmitz told DPA news agency.

+The far-right Alternative for Germany (AfD) party was due to hold a silent march to remember the victims of communism, while a counter protest was also expected as well as a vigil in solidarity with China's banned Falun Gong movement, DPA said.

 Why is Marx controversial?